shanehsi/shanehsi.github.io/source/_posts/React-performance-zh-cn.md

 People still talk about them because in practice, they are very hard to implement in regular JavaScript code.
 What makes React stand out is that all those optimizations happen by default.
 This makes it hard to shoot yourself in the foot and make your app slow.

 The performance cost model of React is also very simple to understand: every setState re-renders the whole sub-tree.
 If you want to squeeze out performance, call setState as low as possible and use shouldComponentUpdate to prevent re-rendering an large sub-tree.

+## Conclusion

+The techniques that make React fast are not new.
+We've known for a long time that touching the DOM is expensive, you should batch write and read operations, event delegation is faster ...

+People still talk about them because in practice, they are very hard to implement in regular JavaScript code.
+What makes React stand out is that all those optimizations happen by default.
+This makes it hard to shoot yourself in the foot and make your app slow.

+The performance cost model of React is also very simple to understand: every setState re-renders the whole sub-tree.
+If you want to squeeze out performance, call setState as low as possible and use shouldComponentUpdate to prevent re-rendering an large sub-tree.